ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 	</table>
 </figure>

+**Important notes**
 Plugins denoted with an asterisk (*) are essential for the editor to work and should never be removed.
+The two list plugins (denoted with a plus (+) can only be used separately.
+The document lists feature is required by the import from Word plugin to run correctly.

 ## Build customization